Ardhat/docs/installation.md

 ![image alt text](/media/raspi-config-serial-no.png)

-Back at the Advanced Option menu you'll also want to enable I2C, so that you can access the {{<ardhat>}} peripherals directly if required
+Back at the `Advanced Options` menu you'll also want to enable I2C, so that you can access the {{<ardhat>}} peripherals directly if required

 ![image alt text](/media/raspi-config-I2C.png)